 The two of us at the Strawberry Field gates on Beaconsfield Road and below at 20 Forthlin Road

-You can view my photos as a photo animation on YOUTUBE or the original photos on my FLICKR site.
+You can view my photos as a photo animation on YOUTUBE (also above this section of this post) or the original photos on my FLICKR site.
 Yesterday would have been John Lennon’s 76th birthday and, by coincidence, today is the anniversary of the death of Eleanor Rigby whose grave can be found in St Peter’s Church yard in Woolton, Liverpool.
 She died in 1939 aged 44.
 It was in the nearby St Peter’s Church Hall that Paul McCartney and John Lennon first met in 1957.
 Paul maintains that the name wasn’t inspired by the gravestone but it makes a good story, which you can read HERE.
 There is now a sculpture of “Eleanor Rigby” – inspired by the song not the woman – on Stanley Street in Liverpool city centre.
 It was designed by the singer Tommy Steele who offered to make it after a performance in the city in 1981.
 He accepted a fee of just three pence and the sculpture was unveiled in December 1982.